Huy-DNA/MPiSC/report/chapters/distributed-queues/index.typ

       + Initialize `Counter` to `0`.
       + Initialize `Tree_size` to `Enqueuer_count * 2`.
       + Initialize `Nodes` to an array with `Tree_size` entries.
 Each entry is initialized to `node_t {DUMMY_RANK}`.
+      + Initialize `Spscs`, synchronizing each entry with the corresponding enqueuer.
-      + Initialize `Enqueuers`, synchronizing each entry with the corresponding enqueuer.
+      + Initialize `Timestamps`, synchronizing each entry with the corresponding enqueuer.
   ]
 ]